Echoes of the past: ultra-high energy cosmic rays accelerated by radio galaxies, scattered by starburst galaxies: THE MODEL

-In the next section we explore this model further with the use of Monte Carlo calculation of a burst of UHECR emitted by Cen A, encountering a sphere of enhanced scattering representing the M81 group, and propagating from there to a detector at the Earth.
+In the next section we explore this model further with the use of Monte Carlo calculation of a single burst of UHECR emitted by Cen A, encountering a sphere of enhanced scattering representing the M81 group, and propagating from there to a detector at the Earth.
+The actual history of Cen A is probaby more complicated with multiple powerful episodes over much longer periods of time.
+This is beyond the scope of the present paper.